 All U.S. licensing jurisdictions require evidence that a candidate for licensure has passed Parts I and II of the National Board Dental Examinations.
 The tests, which evaluate students’ preparedness for the study and practice of dentistry, are required for licensure in the United States and are often required when applying for postgraduate studies in dental specialties.
 Exams are generally taken during the second half of the four-year DMD or DDS degree program with Part I of the exam occurring as early as the second year.
 Part I covers topics in basic sciences that are often learned in the first year of dental school, such as anatomy and physiology.

-To pass the board exam it is essential to be able recall and demonstrate mastery of fundamental concepts such as muscles of mastication and their attachments, spatial relationship of structures in the oral cavity and their blood supply and innervation.
+To pass the board exam it is essential to be able to recall and demonstrate mastery of fundamental concepts such as muscles of mastication and their attachments, the spatial relationship of structures in the oral cavity and their blood supply and innervation.